THREE GREEN OASES IN THE HEART OF COPENHAGEN

 Originally established by Christian IV in the 17th century, the King’s Garden is now one of the all-time favourites of Copenhagen residents – especially on summer days.
 This is also where you will find Rosenborg Castle.

-One of the many avenues at the Kings Garden
+One of the many avenues at the King's Garden

-The Palm House at the Botanical Garden
+The lake in the Botanical Garden

 The Botanical Garden